200413-java-spark/Project-0-JohnsonA1/Readme.md

-The main class will display a menu and ask the user to type a string from the selections That input will be store and passed into the main loop "'add' : Add a new agenda item by following prompts."
+The main class will display a menu and ask the user to type a string from the selections That input will be store and passed into the main loop "'add' : Add a new blog entry by following the prompts."
 "'show all items' : Print all items currently saved in blog post" "read from file"
 "write to file"